osg-htc/docs/docs/resource-sharing/user-containers.md

 2. An authentication token from the OSG.
    Please contact [OSG support](mailto:support@opensciencegrid.org) to request a token for your user.

-Launching inside SLURM
+Launching Inside Slurm
 ----------------------

-To launch inside SLURM, one needs to write a small job control script; the details will vary from site-to-site and the followingg is given as an example for running on compute hosts with 24 cores:
+To launch inside Slurm, one needs to write a small job control script; the details will vary from site-to-site and the followingg is given as an example for running on compute hosts with 24 cores:

 ```